 © Honiton Evangelical Congregational Church.

-In April and May we began looking at Colossians 3: 16 as a blueprint for church life.
-We continue:
+We’re looking at Colossians 3: 16 as a pattern for our church life:

 |Why are we a church|